Utah

 There is no entrance fee when visiting Red Canyon.
 And it’s not crowded!
 Sometimes getting into Utah’s National Parks can be an exercise in patience, and Bryce Canyon is no exception.
 If you are looking for a great way to enjoy hoodoos without crowds, then be sure to stop at Red Canyon.
 We only encountered one other couple on our 2.2 mile Sunday afternoon hike.

 But, this is not a suggestion to skip Bryce.
 You shouldn’t!!
-I rate the Bryce Canyon Amphitheater as Utah’s single greatest sight.
+I rate the Bryce Canyon Amphitheater as Utah’s single greatest sight – and the hikes in Bryce Canyon are amazing.
 But Red Canyon is a great late morning or early afternoon alternative during those periods when Bryce is packed.

 For further insight to some of the other wonders along Utah’s Scenic Byway 12, then check out my posts about Bryce Canyon National Park, Kodachrome Basin State Park, and Capitol Reef National Park.